gravito-framework/gravito/docs/en/guide/deployment.md

 If you are building a documentation site or a blog, SSG is the fastest and cheapest option.
 It generates pure HTML files that you can host on **GitHub Pages**, **Vercel**, or **Netlify**.

+### ⚠️ Important: Static Site Navigation

+**Critical**: When building static sites with Inertia.js, you **must** use `StaticLink` component instead of Inertia's `Link` component for navigation.
+This ensures proper navigation in static environments where no backend server exists.

+See [Static Site Development Guide](./static-site-development.md) for complete details.

 ### 1. Run the Build
 ```bash
 bun run build:static
 ```

 ### 2. The Output
-Your static files will be generated in the `dist/` directory.
+Your static files will be generated in the `dist-static/` directory (or `dist/` depending on your configuration).
 Simply upload this folder to any static hosting provider.

+### 3. Pre-deployment Checklist

+Before deploying, ensure:

+- ✅ All navigation links use `StaticLink` (not Inertia's `Link`)
+- ✅ `404.html` is generated with SPA routing support
+- ✅ All routes generate valid HTML files
+- ✅ Static assets are copied correctly
+- ✅ Test navigation locally before deploying

+### 4. Platform-Specific Notes

+#### GitHub Pages
+- Requires `404.html` for SPA routing
+- Requires `.nojekyll` file
+- Requires `CNAME` file for custom domains

+#### Vercel/Netlify
+- Automatically handles SPA routing
+- Still use `StaticLink` for consistency

 ---